fuzhu666/chat-gemini-main/README.md

 ## 🛳 Self Hosting

-LobeChat provides Self-Hosted Version with Vercel and [Docker Image][docker-release-link].
+微帝国AI provides Self-Hosted Version with Vercel and [Docker Image][docker-release-link].
 This allows you to deploy your own chatbot within a few minutes without any prior knowledge.

-### `A` Deploying with Vercel or Zeabur
+### `A` Deploying with Vercel, Zeabur or Sealos

 If you want to deploy this service yourself on either Vercel or Zeabur, you can follow these steps: